isomerpages/isomer-conversion-scripts/src/emailLogin/README.md

 - Search for the corresponding credentials `isomercms-<staging | production>-bastion.pem`
 - Put these credentials into the .ssh folder also.

-Also, ensure that the repo name and the team name of the github repository are the same before starting.
+Also, ensure that the repo name and the team name of the github repository are the same before starting, and that the isomer core team has admin access to the repo.

 ### Running the migration